-Long Trail: Preparation Part 3, The Gear List
+Long Trail: Preparation Part 3 (The Gear List)

 This week, I will be going into the dreaded GEAR LIST (insert lightning strike and maniacal laughter).
 If you are into backpacking, you probably know nothing gets the community more riled up than looking, judging, and arguing over gear lists.

 In general, the most important things are that you have the proper gear to keep you safe and that all of your gear gets put to use.
 If you go backpacking regularly and consistently don’t use a piece of your gear, there is no sense in bringing it.
-This excludes things like first-aid or emergency equipment where you would only use under certain circumstances.
+This excludes things like first aid or emergency equipment where you would only use under certain circumstances.

-Big 4
+Big Four

 Shelter – Zpacks Free Duo w/ 4 stakes (Just a fantastic tent.
-Light, roomy, and free-standing, very easy to pitch, and single-walled so you can keep the inside dry if you have to set up in rain.
+Light, roomy, and freestanding, very easy to pitch, and single-walled so you can keep the inside dry if you have to set up in rain.
 Being single-walled with Dyneema, it can have condensation issues if not ventilated properly, but the pros far outweigh the cons.)

-Sleeping bag – Feathered Friend Swallow UL 20 degree (Light and most importantly warm, Feathered Friends knows how to make a great product.
+Sleeping bag – Feathered Friend Swallow UL 20 degree (light and, most importantly, warm; Feathered Friends knows how to make a great product.
 Made with goose-down, this bag has kept me warm through some very cold nights.)

 Sleeping pad – Therm-A-Rest Neo Air Xlite (A hiking classic.
-Weighing in at less than 13 oz and with an R-Value of over 4, this is a great product.
-Doesn’t take too much to blow up or deflate, and is very sturdy).
+Weighing in at less than 13 oz and with an R-value of over 4, this is a great product.
+Doesn’t take too much to blow up or deflate and is very sturdy).

 Worn Clothing/gear